Truro City: Steve Massey appointed as new manager

 "If he wasn't here last season we would have found it very difficult to bring in extra players."

-Massey replaces Lee Hodges, who was relieved of his duties last month after the club stated it could no longer afford to pay his wages.
+Massey replaces Lee Hodges, after the club stated it could no longer afford to pay his wages.

 "I'd been holding fort, talking to the players about next year, and new players coming in," Massey told BBC Radio Cornwall.